obsproject/obs-studio/docs/sphinx/reference-frontend-api.rst

    Adds a dock with the widget to the UI with a toggle in the Docks menu.

+   When the dock is closed, a custom QEvent of type `QEvent::User + QEvent::Close` is sent to the widget to enable it to react to the event (e.g., unload elements to save resources).
+   A generic QShowEvent is already sent by default when the widget is being shown (e.g., dock opened).

    Note: Use :c:func:`obs_frontend_remove_dock` to remove the dock
          and the id from the UI.